VEuPathDB/StaticContent/_collection_resources_tools/08_genome-browser.md

 <br/>
 <div class="search-strategies-feature">
     <p>VEuPathDB provides genome browsing capability through the
       JBrowse genome browser.
-JBrowse may be accessed directly or from specific gene pages of interest.&nbsp; JBrowse provides numerous functionalities including:</p>
+JBrowse may be accessed directly from the tools section located in the menu bar in the header or from relevant sections on gene pages of interest.&nbsp; JBrowse provides numerous functionalities including:</p>
 <div class="search-strategies-feature--panels">
 <div>